akchan/moyashi/README.md

 ## Description

-Moyashi is a sample web-based database software.
-It provides means of handling a lot of large MS data even if the user isn't a data science specialist.
+Moyashi is a sample web-based database software written with the Ruby programming language and Ruby on Rails.
+It provides means of handling a lot of large MS data.

-Moyashi is written with the Ruby programming language and Ruby on Rails.

-Users can create importers and exporters of mass spectra.
+Users can briefly create importers and exporters of mass spectra.
 So you can import any file format and export mass spectra for your analysis.

 ## Demo